diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/_posts/2025-10-20-10-tips-better-decisions.md

 There are always people that have faced similar problems, or that have more experience than you.
 You can leverage them: their input is valuable. **Don't be afraid to ask for help**.
 Engineers often want to do things alone, in a DIY way, and tend to think they are smarter than everyone else.
 However, it's by listening to others that we can understand the consequences of our decisions.

 Don't forget that **the decision can only be made by yourself**.
-It's okay to make a decision that goes against others’ advice, as long as you are aware of the risks and the consequences.
-You are the one who will have to deal with the consequences.
+It's okay to make a decision that goes against others’ advice as long as you are aware of the risks and the consequences, because you're the one who will have to deal with them.

 ### 6. Make the decision reversible